Informatievlaanderen/OSLO-shacl-validator-service/backend/README.md

 ### Dockerfile

-nside the `Dockerfile` you can find the instructions on how to build the Docker image for the backend service.
+Inside the `Dockerfile` you can find the instructions on how to build the Docker image for the backend service.
 The main difference here is the use of a Docker volume called `shacl-validator-config`.
 This volume should contain the `config.properties` for this backend to run.
 The structure of the Docker volume should be as follows:

 ```
 resources